-Helleri Japanese Holly is a dense multi-stemmed evergreen shrub with a more or less rounded form.
+Sky Pencil Japanese Holly is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration:
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;